JeffersonLab/HydraUsersGuide/quickstart/Shift-Crews.md

 | Hall C      | [Hydra Run](https://epsciweb.jlab.org/hallc_hydra) |
 | Hall D      | [Hydra Run](https://epsciweb.jlab.org/gluex_hydra) |

 The CUE login is required to view images.
-Depending on the experimental hall, the page will automatically update every minute (Hall D), every couple of minutes _when there is beam_ (Hall B), and once per run for Halls A and C. The page is automatically refreshed.
+Depending on the experimental hall, the page will automatically update every minute (Hall D), every couple of minutes _when there is beam_ (Hall B), and once per run for Halls A and C.

 Hydra is automatically started either via the DAQ or cron jobs.
 There is no need for the shift crews to "start" hydra on their own.